yjung199/purdue-ece50024-dl1-final/README.md

 # For Linux
 bash scripts/test-5-shot-5-class
 ```
-When evaluating, remember to change `--resume` and `--seed` arguments in the file.
+Note: when evaluating, remember to change `--resume` and `--seed` arguments in the file.

 ## Development Environment
 - Windows 10 Pro 64-bit (10.0, Build 19042)